• Home

 As you climb these terraces, you will notice that there are statues on both sides of you at each step.
 With five floors rising 30 meters above the square, this is the tallest temple in all of Nepal and one of the tallest buildings in the Kathmandu valley.

 The temple is reached by a staircase flanked by stone figures of the guardians of the temple.
-At the bottom there are the legendary Rajput fighters Jayamel and Phattu, represented on their knees with strong clubs.
+At the bottom, there are the legendary Rajput fighters Jayamel and Phattu, represented on their knees with strong clubs.

-The following levels are guarded by elephants with floral mounts, bell-lions, beak taps with ram horns and finally two goddesses: Baghini and Singhini.
+The following levels are guarded by elephants with floral mounts, bell lions, beak taps with ram horns, and finally two goddesses: Baghini and Singhini.
 It is said that every figure is 10 times stronger than that of the lower level.

 nyatapola temple bhaktapur Nepal -